Essential Bike Maintenance for Smooth Rides

 Floor pump with gauge.
 Hex wrenches (4, 5, 6mm handle most bolts).
 Chain checker.
 Chain lube.
 Tire levers and spare tubes.
 That’s the essential kit.
 A work stand if you’re doing more than basic stuff.

-Probably should have led with this: maintenance isn’t about being mechanical.
 It’s about catching small problems before they become expensive, ride-ending problems.
 Fifteen minutes a month prevents most drama.

 Chris Reynolds